jgraichen/salt-tower/README.md

 See [examples](examples/).
 They each have their own README further explaining the given example.

-The is a [group](https://groups.google.com/d/forum/salt-tower) and [mailing list](mailto:salt-tower@googlegroups.com).
-You can join the group [here](https://groups.google.com/d/forum/salt-tower/join) or by sending a [subscribe email](mailto:salt-tower+subscribe@googlegroups.com).
+There is a [group](https://groups.google.com/d/forum/salt-tower) and [mailing list](mailto:salt-tower@googlegroups.com).
+You can join the group [here](https://groups.google.com/d/forum/salt-tower/join) or by sending a [subscribe-email](mailto:salt-tower+subscribe@googlegroups.com).

 Feel free to ask for help, discuss solutions or ideas there.
-Otherwise you can open an [issue](https://github.com/jgraichen/salt-tower/issues/new).
+Otherwise, you can open an [issue](https://github.com/jgraichen/salt-tower/issues/new).

 ## Installation